cskolly/scisca/README.md

 If the coordinate is within the rectangle, script initiates a Nominatim reverse lookup with the lat-lon pair for the country code.

-  If country code is the specified country, it counts and stores the id id the data file MY_DATA_FILE.
+  If country code is the specified country, it counts and stores the id the data file MY_DATA_FILE.

   If country code is not the specified country, it stores the id in NIR file.